SpiralMoon/maplestory.openapi/java/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/dev.spiralmoon/maplestory-openapi)](https://search.maven.org/artifact/dev.spiralmoon/maplestory-openapi)

-This Java library enables the use of the MapleStory OpenAPI provided by Nexon.
+This Java library enables the use of the MapleStory OpenAPI of Nexon.

 Packages written in other languages can be found [HERE](https://github.com/SpiralMoon/maplestory.openapi).